A quadratic algorithm for road coloring: The case of periodic graphs

-Suppose that $\B'$ has a coloring $\B''$ which has rank $d$.
-We lift this coloring up to an automaton $\A''$ equivalent to $\A''$.
-Let us show that $\A''$ has rank $d$.
-Let $I$ be a minimal image of $\A''$ and $J$ be the set of classes of the states of $I$ in $\B''$.
-The set $J$ is a minimal image of $\B''$.
+Suppose that $\B'$ has rank $r$.
+Let us show that $\A'$ also has rank $r$.
+Let $I$ be a minimal image of $\A'$ and $J$ be the set of classes of the states of $I$ in $\B'$.
 Two states of $I$ cannot belong to the same class since $I$ would not be minimal otherwise.
 As a consequence $I$ has the same cardinal as $J$.
+The set $J$ is a minimal image of $\B'$.
+Indeed, for any word $v$, the set $J \cdot v$ is the set of classes of $I \cdot v$ which is a minimal image of $\A'$.
+Hence $|J \cdot v| = |J|$.
+As a consequence, $\B'$ has rank $r$.

-Let us now assume that $\A$ has no equivalent automaton with a stable pair.
+Let us now assume that $\A$ has no equivalent automaton which has a stable pair.
 In this case, we know that $\A$ is made of one red cycle where the set of edges going out of any state is a bunch.
-Since $\A$ has rank $d$, the length of the cycles is $d$.
-Hence $\A$ has minimal rank~$d$. \end{proof}
+The rank of this automaton is equal to its period which is the length of the cycle.

+Hence the procedure \textsc{PeriodicFindColoring} returns an automaton equivalent to $\A$ whose minimal rank is equal to its period. \end{proof}